 Be sure to keep track of everything with a cap table.
 A capitalization table (or cap table) is a table providing an analysis of the founders' and investors' percentage of ownership, equity dilution, and value of equity in each round of investment.

-Research norms for your industry or consult a financial advisor to determine if the percentages you are offering to your investors are fair.
+Research norms for your industry or consult a financial advisor to determine if your investors' percentages are fair.

 6. Failing To Plan For The Future

 Spend your first six months in business building a foundation for your future business practices.
-You should enter the next stage with some form of a business plan focusing on your goals and the direction in which you want your company to go.
+You should enter the next stage with a business plan focusing on your goals and the direction you want your company to go.